Who is this article for?

 Information about products from other manufacturers is intended as a resource to help you get the most out of CrashPlan for Small Business.
 However, our Customer Champions cannot provide direct assistance for these products.
 For assistance with products not developed by Code42, contact the product's manufacturer.

-- We recommend exporting your notes using the ENEX (Evernote's Note Export format) file because it can be imported back into Evernote in the event that you want to restore.
+- Export your notes using the ENEX (Evernote's Note Export format) file because it can be imported back into Evernote in the event that you want to restore.
 However, if you want to back up notebooks in a format that can be used outside of Evernote, you can choose the HTML format.
 You cannot import HTML files back into Evernote.

 - If you export multiple notebooks to a single ENEX file, when you import the file to Evernote for the purpose of restoring, all of the notes are imported to a single local, non-synced, folder.
 Your notebook structure is not preserved.